LukaKurnjek/eurocode-calculator/README.md

 # eurocode-calculator
 Simple calculator for predefined equations written in PyQt5 and Haskell.
-For the pure Python version look at the branch pyhthon-only.
+For the pure Python version look at the branch python-only.

 Program description